caffkane/blog-posts/clean_code_ruby.md

 ```

 #### Duplication
-> I think most people are guilty of this at some point.
+> Most people are guilty of this at some point.
 DRY is important, but sometimes unavoidable.
 ``` Ruby
 # Good, reusable
 def add(a,b)